80% seminar, Lina Persson

 1. My working environment Stockholm Uniarts (SKH) is a shared social environment with a extensive bureocratic framework that I have related to first as teacher and then as researcher.
 I this text I describe some processes. of niche relating with SKH.

-4. My inner world is a third level of niche-making that has always worked as counter-environments or paralells to shared social realities for me.
+4. My inner world is another level of niche-making that has always worked as counter-environments or paralells to shared social realities for me.
 In these studies I have tried to concretizise this inner mental form to understand it better, one attempt is documented here: New Reactive Earth.
 The niche-making of my inner world and my working environment are deeply intertwined, a relationship I focused on during my 30% seminar.

 voicerecording: